-The Administrative Assistant shall act only as such and shall hold no other elected or appointed office within the City and shall have no other employment with the City.
+The Administrative Assistant Chief of Staff shall act only as such and shall hold no other elected or appointed office within the City and shall have no other employment with the City.

 Section 6.2.
 Corporation Counsel.

 6.2.1.
 Appointment and Removal; Qualifications: